 Usually, pre-lab quizzes will be short, timed (15 minutes or less) assignments that cover the relevant safety procedures, lab equipment, and possibly other assigned reading.
 This helps to ensure that your students cannot skim the reading material or check other sources for the answers.

-Most questions will be multiple-choice or short-answer, but you might use image map or matching questions when having your students identify parts of lab equipment.
+Most questions will be multiple-choice or short-answer, but you might use image map questions when having your students identify parts of lab equipment.
 Often, you will want to use question pools so your students cannot share answers.

 Pre-lab quizzes should be given as individual, not group, assignments, and should be due one hour before the lab starts.